empicano/aiomqtt/README.md

 - No more return codes (welcome to the `MqttError`)
 - Graceful disconnection (forget about `on_unsubscribe`, `on_disconnect`, etc.)
 - Supports MQTT versions 5.0, 3.1.1 and 3.1
+- Optionally: separate queues per subscription.
+No more overhead for dispatching.
 - Fully type-hinted
 - Did we mention no more callbacks?
 - Works with asyncio *and* trio!
 No workarounds required!